 Rolled roofing is easy to install and a very economical roofing material to use.
 It works well for backyard storage shed roofing applications.
 It is required as an underlayment for most low slope asphalt roofing applicaions and also works well for low slope shed roofs without any additional roofing on top of it.

 Rolled roofing comes in a 36" wide roll and is most often used for lower sloped roofs.
 The installation of rolled roofing as described in this article is for roofs of a slope of 1" per foot or more.
 These instructions describe the concealed nail method of installing roll roofing.brief steps to installing rolled roofing on your backyard storage shed

-Prepare The Roofing: Cut the roll roofing into lengths of 18' and lay them out on a flat surface to smooth them out.
+Prepare The Roofing: Cut the roll roofing into lengths long enough to cover one run across the shed roof or of 18', whichever fits your shed better, and lay them out on a flat surface to smooth them out.
 This reduces the chances of wrinkles after the roofing is installed.

 Weather: Rolled roofing should not be installed when the temperature is below 50 degrees because the roll roofing material becomes brittle and will more easily crack.
 If you do need to work with roll roofing when the temperature is below 50 you can warm the material and then unroll it but be careful because the colder it gets the more likely you are to have trouble with cracking.